tubing-data/tubing/README.md

 # tubing
-A database component for syncing data from datasource (e.g. MySQL, Kafka) to destination(e.g. ElasticSearch, OLAP database)
+A data component for syncing data from datasource (e.g. MySQL, Kafka) to destination(e.g. ElasticSearch, OLAP database)